-Revenue Includes Performance obligation Timing of recognition Franchise agreement profit share Margin, commission, and fee income When the company satisfies its obligation to arrange for the services to be provided to the customer by On completion of the provision of the relevant service.
-Revenue is accrued monthly and paid within 10 the supplier (Bendigo Bank as franchisor). business days after the end of each month.
+Revenue Includes Performance obligation Timing of recognition Franchise Margin, When the company satisfies its On completion of the provision of agreement commission, and obligation to arrange for the services the relevant service.
+Revenue is profit share fee income to be provided to the customer by accrued monthly and paid within 10 the supplier (Bendigo Bank as business days after the end of each franchisor). month.